ProfessorChill/crypto-com-api/README.md

 From instead of TryFrom despite it being possible for the incoming data to be inconsistent and cause a failure.

-Handle and return error codes sent from crypto.com in the form of `(Option<transaction_id>, ApiError::Code)` or something of the likes instead of just ignoring the error.

 Add tests that should panic to data types.

 Finish creating the missing routes and adding tests where I reasonably can.